TechPreacher/azure_loadtest_terraform/README.md

 ## Deployment

+You can choose to deploy the infrastructure using either Bicep or Terraform.

+### Option 1: Using Bicep

-### Using the Makefile
+#### Using the Makefile

-The project includes a Makefile to simplify the deployment process:
+The project includes a Makefile to simplify the Bicep deployment process:

 ```bash
 # Show available commands